joeberkovitz/qgis-nautical/index.md

 to a new folder that you will be using to create your charts.
 You may wish to change its name also since it will no longer be a template once you start changing it.

+Depending on the type of computer you are using, you may need to run an installer program.
+Follow the instructions for your particular download.

 ### Open the template project

 Start the QGIS application and use **Project > Open...** to open the template project.